 The road to Hurricane Ridge is one of the few places in Washington that may be closed to visitors during the winter, mostly due to the high elevation and treacherous conditions.
 From mid-December through March, the road is only open to visitors on weekends, and then only if weather and road conditions are favorable.

 To really explore and savor this magnificent land, plan on staying at least 2-3 days.
-Heart O’ the Hills campground for camping/RV’s or stay at a hotel in nearby Port Angeles.
+Heart O’ the Hills campground is great for camping/RV’s or stay at a hotel in nearby Port Angeles.
 Incidentally, you can take a ferry from Port Angeles to Victoria, B.C.
 Just be sure to bring your passport!

 I’ve covered a lot of ground in one blog post, but I also glossed over some things.
 Like I said in the beginning, there’s just SO MUCH to do in this area!